raspberrypilearning/cd-intermediate-html-css-sushi/en/step_5.md

 ### Others exist too!

 These aren't the only container elements in HTML.
 If you've ever created a menu and then put it in between `<nav> </nav>` tags, that's another example of a type of container.
-So are `<main> </main>` and `<header> </header>` – can you think of any more?
+So are `<main> </main>` and `<header> </header>` — can you think of any more?

 --- /collapse ---

 --- challenge ---

-You might not see much of a difference just yet in how your website looks, but once the content has been organised into `article`s and `container`s you'll be able to do some cool things to it with CSS.
-Remember, HTML controls how your website is organised and CSS controls how it looks.
+Your web page might not look different yet, but once the content has been organised into container tags, you'll be able to do some cool things to it with CSS.
+Remember, HTML controls how your website is organised, and CSS controls how it looks.

-## Challenge: Organise your website
+## Challenge: organise your website

 + Have a go at organising all of the content on your website using the `article` and `section` containers in this way.